Fitness Test Rules for Cars, Bikes, and Commercial Vehicles

 2. Pollution Control:

 Aging vehicles release much higher levels of harmful emissions.
-Fitness tests ensure:
+Vehicle fitness tests ensure:

 Complies with the required emission norms